 Supporting transgender and nonbinary students

-The second annual BOLD Conference convened on Friday, Feb.
-21. This all-day, student-led event, funded through the inclusion grant, focused on facilitating conversations between faculty, staff, and students to continue strengthening teaching and learning at Barnard.
+The second annual BOLD Conference was an all-day, student-led event, funded through the inclusion grant, focused on facilitating conversations between faculty, staff, and students to continue strengthening teaching and learning at Barnard.
 The conference offered an exciting opportunity for participants to discuss questions, share concerns, and brainstorm suggestions regarding the academic experience.
 This event was supported by the Center for Engaged Pedagogy and the Council on Diversity, Equity, and Inclusion.
 We extend our thanks to all who participated and worked to make it happen.

 Members of the Shange Magic Project received $5,000 for their idea The Love Space Demands: Sharing the Words of Ntozake Shange in the Barnard Library, which will support the installation of excerpts from the work of Ntozake Shange ’70 on walls around the Milstein Center.